simonbilskyrollins/groupmeme-bot/README.md

 ## Connect to the Reddit API

-If you want to be able to pull memes from Reddit, you will need to log into Reddit and create an app.
+If you want to be able to pull memes from Reddit, you will need to log into Reddit and create a web app.
 Then you will need to give the app permission to access your account.
 Teddy Katz's [utility](https://github.com/not-an-aardvark/reddit-oauth-helper) that you can install with `npm install -g reddit-oauth-helper` is a good way to set everything up.

 Now you can put the appropriate values in your `.env` file and also create new environment variables of the same name in your Heroku deployment.

 ## Start the server

 To test locally, you will first need to download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-Then, open terminal and run the following command to start a local server.
+Then, open terminal and run the following commands to install the required packages and then start a local server.

+    npm install
-    $ heroku local
+    heroku local

 Then navigate to `http://127.0.0.1:5000/` in a browser.